Binary File Descriptor library

 The Binary File Descriptor library (BFD) is the GNU Project's main mechanism for the portable manipulation of object files in a variety of formats.
-As of 2003, it supports approximately 50 file formats for some 25 instruction set architectures.
+As of 2003, it supports approximately 50 file formats and 25 instruction set architectures.

 History

 When David Henkel-Wallace of Cygnus Support proposed developing the library as a way to open up new business opportunities for the company, Richard Stallman said that it would be difficult; David's response was that it wasn't such a "Big Fucking Deal".
 Abbreviated to "BFD", this became the library name.
 "Binary File Descriptor" was invented later as a backronym for "BFD".

 Design

 BFD works by presenting a common abstract view of object files.
 An object file has a "header" with descriptive info; a variable number of "sections" that each has a name, some attributes, and a block of data; a symbol table; relocation entries; and so forth.